vydimitrov/react-countdown-circle-timer/README.md

 ### Time formatting functions

 `children` prop of `CountdownCircleTimer` component will receive as a prop `remainingTime` in seconds.
-Below are few function that can be used to get different time formatting:
+Below are a few functions that can be used to get different time formatting:

 - Format `mm:ss` (minutes and seconds)